- What to do when you need more knee-coverage in the cold

 Another great layering look is if you wear your knee-highs and tall boots over tights or pantyhose.

-Do you remember my outfit with knee-high socks from last fall (see photo below on the left)?
+Do you remember my outfit with knee-high socks from last fall (see photo below )?
 This outfit would also look great with more skin-coverage like the pair on the left.
 Don’t you think so?
 They could even substitute tights when styled with a midi skirt and heeled loafers.

 The gradual change in lengths creates a super stylish layering effect.
 It is also the perfect solution to keep your legs and feet warm and comfortable in winter.You are never too old for thigh-high socks. #ageisjustanumber Click To Tweet